-'Deliberative processes' generally involves "the process of weighing up or evaluating competing arguments or considerations"1 and the 'thinking processes -the process of reflection, for example, upon the wisdom and expediency of a proposal, a particular decision or a course of action.'2
+'Deliberative processes' generally involves "the process of weighing up or evaluating competing arguments or considerations"1 and the 'thinking processes - the process of reflection, for example, upon the wisdom and expediency of a proposal, a particular decision or a course of action.'2

-The document contains deliberative material relating to the deliberative processes involved in the functions of Department, being Designated Area Migration Agreement (DAMA) negotiations, which did not come into effect.
-I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision, revise or prepare a policy, administer or review a program, or some similar activity.3
+The document contains advice, opinions and recommendations prepared or recorded in the course of, or for the purposes of, the deliberative processes involved in the functions of Department, being the discussion of administrative changes and policy objectives in regard to certain visa categories and migration programs, as well as proposed amendments to legislation.
+I am satisfied that this deliberative matter relates to a process that was undertaken within government to consider whether and how to make or implement a decision, revise or prepare a policy, administer or review a program, or some similar activity.
+3